InaeKOO/InaeKoo.github.io/_pages/about.md

     * **Project: Unitary Synthesis using GFlowNets**
         * Developing a novel reinforcement learning algorithm based on Generative Flow Networks (GFlowNets) to discover and construct optimal quantum circuits.
         * This research aims to significantly improve the efficiency of unitary synthesis, a fundamental challenge in quantum computing.
-        * The goal is to produce a first-author publication for a top-tier journal such as *Nature* or *Physical Review Letters*.
         * Presenting as a Poster Session in the IEEE ICCE Asia 2025 in Busan.

 ---